mattweber/solr-for-wordpress/readme.txt

 *	Index pages and posts
 *	Enable faceting on fields such as tags, categories, author, and page type.
+*   Indexing and faceting on custom fields
+*   Multisite support
 *	Treat the category facet as a taxonomy
 *	Add special template tags so you can create your own custom result pages to match your theme.
 *   Completely replaces default WordPress search, just install and configure.